willneedit/Sceelix_Extensions/README.md

-These are some (okay, one at the moment) extensions I did for the Sceelix Procedural Geometry Generator, available for free on Steam.
+These are some extensions I did for the Sceelix Procedural Geometry Generator, available for free on Steam.

 ## Compilation